bishoy2002/IT-1025-Bishoy/Lab7/readme.md

 ## Unified Modeling Language (UML)

 ## Conclusion
 After this lab, I have an overall knowledge on files and folders.
 I practiced compressing files and when is it useful to compress files or folders.
 I also have a better knowledge of OOP.
-In addition, I created a a software.